Tips for maintenance, replacement and disposal

 - preferably at the end of the pollen season (in the autumn) or the heating season (in the spring)

-Tip 3 for maintenance > points for attention when replacing filters:
+3. Points for attention when replacing filters:

 - store spare filters in their original packaging in a dry, clean area

 - carefully pack the used filters to prevent the escape of pollution/contamination